How can feedback be improved in business and management studies?

 How should technology integration support feedback in business education?

-Digital platforms allow real‑time comments, audio notes and rubric‑based marking at scale.
-Use them to track on‑time rates, provide structured feed‑forward and give students a single source of truth for criteria and exemplars.
-Avoid over‑reliance on automation by retaining brief dialogic moments and opportunities for questions in workshops and labs.
+Digital platforms allow real‑time comments, audio notes, and rubric‑based marking at scale.
+Use them to track on‑time rates, provide structured feed‑forward, and give students a single source of truth for criteria and exemplars.
+Avoid over‑reliance on automation by retaining brief, dialogic moments and opportunities for questions in workshops and labs.
 Accessibility and reliability checks ensure all students can act on feedback, whether they study on campus or remotely.

 What challenges do business and management students report about feedback?

 Students frequently report feedback that arrives too late to use, lacks alignment to criteria, or reads as generic.
-Programme teams can address this by publishing a feedback SLA within each module guide, aligning comments to criteria with short “next steps,” and scheduling brief follow‑up opportunities.
+Programme teams can address this by publishing a feedback turnaround standard within each module guide, aligning comments to criteria with short “next steps,” and scheduling brief follow‑up opportunities.
 Target large, core modules for calibration and add light‑touch audits of feedback samples each term to reduce variation.

 What future trends shape business and management education?